getlantern/gonat/README.md

 `sudo setcap CAP_NET_RAW,CAP_NET_ADMIN+ep` might be enough?

 iptables needs to be configured to drop the outbound RST packets that it would usually create.
-We do this only for tcp connections that are already in conntrack (which are added to conntrack by the library itself).
+We do this only for tcp connections that are already in ESTABLISHED in conntrack.
+The library manually adds these to conntrack since we're using raw sockets.

-`sudo iptables -A OUTPUT -p tcp -m conntrack --ctproto tcp --ctdir ORIGINAL --tcp-flags RST RST -j DROP`
+`sudo iptables -A OUTPUT -p tcp -m conntrack --ctstate ESTABLISHED --ctdir ORIGINAL --tcp-flags RST RST -j DROP`